atweiden/voidvault/doc/README-VM.md

 ./mklive.sh -p "${_pkgs[@]}" -S 250
 ```

-When using the resulting ISO with `voidvault new`, be sure to specify the
+When using the resulting ISO with `voidvault new`, be sure to specify
 `void --no-setup new`, since you no longer need to install dependencies
 or free up any disk space.